-Optimove uses all available data and employs sophisticated clustering models to perform highly-accurate segmentation.
-In fact, this customer segmentation technology actually results in large numbers of finely-sliced micro-segments.
+Optimove uses all available data and employs sophisticated clustering models to perform highly accurate segmentation.
+In fact, this technology actually results in large numbers of finely sliced micro-segments.
 However, the “secret sauce” of Optimove’s segmentation is a focus on the dynamic nature of customer behavior.
 In other words, Optimove continuously recalculates the segmentation of every customer and tracks how customers move from one micro-segment to another over time.

 In other words, most companies view segmentation as a method of clustering similar customers together at a given point in time, but they completely disregard the path or route that each customer has taken to reach his or her present segment.
 By analyzing customers based on their movement among segments over time, Optimove achieves far more accurate segmentation than any other known method.

 Furthermore, the combination of this dynamic segmentation approach with Optimove’s ability to create extremely homogenous and compact micro-segments results in an unparalleled degree of customer segmentation accuracy.
 When factoring in Optimove’s core focus on customer lifetime value in all calculations, it is easy to see why Optimove’s ability to predict the response of every customer to any marketing action is a generation ahead of any other marketing action optimization solution.

 Contact us today – or request a Web demo – to learn how you can use Optimove to easily maximize the impact of every marketing action in order to convert more customers, increase the spend of existing customers and reduce customer churn.